QuTech-Delft/OpenQL/docs/quantum_gate.rst

 Gates are specified one by one, each on a separate line.
 A gate meant to execute after another gate should appear on a later line than the latter gate, i.e. the gates are topologically sorted with respect to their intended execution order.
-Kernels start with a label which names the kernel and serves as branch target in control gates.
+Kernels start with a label which names the kernel and serves as branch target in control transfers.
-Kernels optionally end with a control gate.

 Once the gate's cycle attribute has been defined (and until it is invalidated), in addition to the sequential QASM representation above (ignoring the cycle attribute values),